 Makes 1 loaf.

 1 c. warm water

 1/4 c. melted butter

 Combine warm water, sugar and yeast in a large bowl.
 Let sit until yeast begins to expand a bit.
 Add salt, butter and stir together.
-Beat in flour (both all purpose and semolina) 1 cup at a time until a soft dough forms.
+Mix in flour 1 cup at a time until a soft dough forms.
 Place dough on a lightly floured surface (or use a dough hook in your stand mixer for a few minutes) and knead 10 minutes or until dough is smooth.
 Place dough in a larger, greased, bowl.
 Cover with a damp cloth and let raise in a warm place for 1 hour.
 When dough has doubled in size, punch down.